KazzyAPI/Annunaki.store-webform-spammer/README.md

 ## To-Do

 - [x] Proxy Support :heavy_check_mark:
+- [x]  Multithreading for more requests :heavy_check_mark:
-- [ ]  Multithreading for more requests
+- [ ]  Controlling the threads / adding prompts for a more standalone feel

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 If you are experienced with proxies please help out.